Skip to content

 Other routes

-To learn the specialist craft skills you'll need you could take a short training course related to the type of instrument you want to make.
-Courses are offered by professional bodies for particular instruments and some university music departments.
+You could take a training course with a specialist provider related to the type of instrument you want to make.
+Courses are also offered by professional bodies for particular instruments, for example:

 Entry requirements will depend on the type of course you want to do.